Nanobody Aggregation

 Input Parameters

 - Distance Cutoff: The distance in Angstrom up to which two residues will be determined to have an interaction.
-Set it to 4 Å, in order to reproduce parameter settings of Geyer et al., 2025 (citation TBD).
+Set it to 4 Å to reproduce the parameter settings of Geyer et al., 2025 (citation TBD).

 Output